 B.J.
-Palmer started practicing chiropractic between 1899-1900.
+Palmer started practicing chiropractic around 1901.
 An early testimonial from one of his patient’s in Manistique, wrote of his “excellent philosophy.”
 After taking over the school from his father between 1903 and 1906, he published regularly on chiropractic.
 His first published book was mostly a compilation of his father’s writings.
 The book was first published in 1906, with both father and son listed as coauthors.
 Future publications of the book only listed the son.
 To learn more about B.J.
 Palmer’s life and writings, we recommend the following online sources:

 - Senzon’s paper on B.J.’s Palmer’s model of consciousness as well as the book The Spiritual Writings of B.J.
 Palmer.

 - Joe Keating’s chronological notes for his biography, B.J. of Davenport.